virusme/Automated-Trader-for-The-Chartist/README.md

 >**Note**:
 >* Do not change settings under **The Chartist Sheet**, automated trader will not work if you change this setting
 >* Standard Contract and Order attributes for trading [US Power Setups]() (both Original and HFT) is stored locally on your computer.
-They can be viewed by opening either _utilities/sys.xml_ or _utilities/hft.xml_ using a word-processor
+They can be viewed by opening either _utilities/oriSet.xml_ or _utilities/hftSet.xml_ For US Original and US HFT , resectively, using a word-processor
 >* Every time **Apply** is clicked, the settings are saved for future use